SharePoint/sp-dev-docs/docs/sp-add-ins/update-sharepoint-add-ins.md

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
 For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

-You can update your SharePoint Add-in by using the updating support built into SharePoint 2013.
+You can update your SharePoint Add-in by using the updating support built into SharePoint.
 Within 24 hours after you upload an updated version of the add-in to the organization's add-in catalog or the add-in is accepted at the Office Store, a notification that an update is available appears next to the add-in on  **Site Contents** page of every website where it is installed.
 As you can see in Figure 1, a link is provided for users to immediately install the update.

 **Figure 1.
 Add-in for SharePoint update process**